 In this way, website forums can be used to generate buzz and build consumer communities by connecting fan clubs, discussion boards, and other groups for reviewing and expressing opinions on the brand.

-One of the characteristics of forums is that it gathers core customers and loyal fans who already love your products – which increases the chances of them spreading the buzz!
+One of the biggest advantages of forums is that it gathers core customers and loyal fans who already love your products – which increases the chances of them spreading the buzz!

 Types of buzz marketing

-Ensuring a prosperous buzz brand marketing campaign requires creativity and devotion to create content that will trigger consumer interest, and motivate them to share it with others.
+Ensuring a prosperous buzz brand marketing campaign requires creativity and devotion to create content that will trigger your consumers’ interest, and motivate them to share it with others.

-For that reason, the brands need to put in extra effort during the planning stage to figure out what type of content they will use to develop a successful buzz campaign.
+For that reason, the brands need to put in extra effort during the planning stage to figure out what type of content they will use and who are you going to target (here we hope you’ve done your customer personas right) to develop a successful buzz campaign.

 Depending on how marketers want to position their brand, there are types of buzz marketing that businesses can choose.
 Each type will help to create a story people will not be able to resist!
 Let’s check them out!